The Ultimate Guide to Hiring Virtual Assistants in 2025

 Unmanaged Assistants

 With unmanaged virtual assistants, you need to know what you want the assistant to do and how you want them to do it.
-Defining what you want is often a challenge for business executives with a lot of their processes in their heads.
+Defining what you want is often a challenge for business executives who have many of their processes in their heads.
 They tend to have difficulty delegating those processes to others.

 It can also be challenging to manage the performance of someone in a role you're creating for the first time.

 You may find someone with enough experience to help you navigate the position.
-It helps if the assistant also uses the same email, scheduling, accounting, CRM, and HR platforms as your business.
+It would help if the assistant also used the same email, scheduling, accounting, CRM, and HR platforms as your business.

 This experience can reduce the time you have to spend training an assistant.
-But it is unlikely that the virtual assistant will know your processes on day one.
+However, it is unlikely that the virtual assistant will know your processes on day one.

-The lift required by other responsibilities like payroll, HR paperwork, performance reviews, and giving and receiving feedback will depend on the model of hiring.
+The lift required by other responsibilities, such as payroll, HR paperwork, performance reviews, and giving and receiving feedback, will depend on the hiring model.

 Contract agencies often handle some of that, but with freelancers, those responsibilities will be on you.
 You also must consider the IT security risk of the virtual assistant's computer and network.
 Managing a virtual assistant requires clear communication, well-defined tasks, and tools that track their work.
 Many executives and business owners use project management tools and clock in clock out app to monitor hours worked, ensuring that productivity remains high even when working remotely.